Exploring Freedom. A Conversation between FLOSS-Culture and Theological Practices of Freedom

 At the core of most free software licenses there are four paragraphs, which state the basic aspects of free software:

 a.)
 The essential statement of the license is that one is free to use the software for any purpose.

 c.)
-Free software is not only allowing individual customization but also permits anyone to redistribute it with or without additional modifications.
+Free software is not only allowing individual customization but also permitsing anyone to redistribute it with or without additional modifications.

-Although this has been a challenge for many juridical systems in terms of intellectual property, licenses like this have achieved a big transition of how authorship of software and other intellectual inventions is assigned: it is no longer a question of property but a question of engaging in a solutions-seeking community.
+Although this has been a challenge for many juridical systems in terms of intellectual property, licenses like this have achieved a big major transition of in how authorship of software and other intellectual inventions is are assigned: it Authorship is no longer a question of property but a question of engaging in a solutions-seeking community.

 It is crucial to understand that the transformative power of Free Software isn’t only measured by the extent to which its projects have spread.
 Beyond the undeniable success of the movement in that regard, it is also enlightening to investigate the structural consequences and the practical implementation of this very vision of freedom.
-From a freedom-theoretical perspective it is remarkable that Free Software has found ways to derive habitually and structurally formative practices from its just described ideological and legal foundations of freedom.
+From a freedom-theoretical perspective, it is remarkable that Free Software has found ways to derive habitually and structurally formative practices from these its just described ideological and legal foundations of freedom .

 Recursive Publics and Their Platforms